Sunsynk 3.6 ECCO – The Ultimate Home Solar Inverter for DIY

 Advantages of the Sunsynk 3.6 ECCO

-The most significant advantage is that it is extremely resilient and forgiving to DIY-ers like me.
+The standout quality is that it is extremely resilient and forgiving to DIY-ers like me.
 The inverter is easy to handle due to its compact size and weight.
 Hence, it is easy to mount on a wall even by one person.
 In a close second, I will list my favourite features; these are in no particular order:

 • Easy integration with LiFePO4 batteries – I connected my Fogstar 5.12k 48V by following simple instructions from Fogstar on how to install the latest firmware on the battery, and the inverter just picked it up and has been working well since then.